-- The shareholders of the company have the option to accept, reject, or the option of the buyback.
-The premium amount offered by the company is the kind of reward to the shareholders to sell the shares at the required time.
+- The shareholders of the company have the option to accept, reject, or the option the buyback.
+The premium amount offered by the company is a kind of reward to the shareholders to sell the shares at the required time.

 - If the shareholders are ready to sell the shares, the company undergoes the repurchase program.
 The company can also make the repurchase program just like the dividend policy in advance at its discretion.
 However, this is not compulsory for the company.